WHAT ABOUT QUINN SIMMONS?

 Scott Simmons and his wife Holly run a family construction business, and both ride bikes.
 In fact, word on the street in Durango is that Scott is one of the more feared riders at the local Tuesday Night Worlds.
 We caught up with Scott just after he’d arrived back home from Yorkshire, England, where the family had gone to cheer Quinn on to victory and a coveted rainbow jersey.

 I began mountain biking in college and moved to Durango from Maryland.
 I raced on the first Fort Lewis College team.
 Work got in the way and have just dabbled in racing since.
 I ride now just to stay relevant with the kids so I don’t stink it up too much when they do let me ride with them.
 We did train together quite a bit before the kids got too fast for me.
 I will always have great memories of that.

 How old were Colby and Quinn when they started riding/racing?

 Both boys raced little kids’ races from the time they were 5 or 6, but they didn’t really like it.
 Early on we forced them to ride just so Holly and I could get a ride in.
 There was usually a bribe of something sweet as a reward.
 They also both played hockey until Quinn was about 12 when we took him out of hockey.
 That year Holly forced him to join the Devo mountain bike team.
 He wanted nothing to do with it.
-However, his team went to the AZ State Championship, and Quinn ended up winning.
+However, his team went to the Arizona State Championship, and Quinn ended up winning.